-The quality of your fuel is of utmost importance.
-Only burn HETAS approved wood logs and smokeless fuels (coals).
+The quality of your fuel is of upmost importance.
+Only burn logs that carry the 'Ready to Burn' logo and smokeless fuels.

 Dampers Left Open - Operation with the air controls or appliance dampers open can cause excess smoke.
 The appliance must not be operated with air control, appliance dampers or door left open except as directed in the instructions.